koraytugay/koraytugay.github.io/content/java/exception-handling.md

         throw new IOException();
     } catch (Exception e) {  // Not really!
         throw e;             // Due to this guy here!
-    }                        // Actually catching only types declared in method signature }
+    }                        // Catching only types declared in method signature }
 ```